MileHacker Logo

 • Auckland Zoo (native and international species)

-• Tiritiri Matangi Island (bird sanctuary)
+• Tiritiri Matangi Island (a bird reserve)

 • Goat Island Marine Reserve (snorkeling)